michaeljcarey/michaeljcarey.github.io/source/_posts/2015-08-13-rfduinosetup.markdown

 sudo apt-get update && sudo apt-get install arduino arduino-core
 ```

-In my case, it is installed in /opt/arduino-1.6.3/ folder but I linked the arduino binary to my desktop.
+In my case, it is installed in /opt/arduino-1.6.3/ folder but I linked the Arduino binary to my desktop.
 Because it is a binary executable that I click from my desktop, I must tell my OS that I wish to run and not edit or view it.
-I can do this by right clicking on the arduino icon and selecting properties.
+I can do this by right clicking on the Arduino icon and selecting properties.
 Under the permissions tab, I selected the check box for 'Allow executing file as program'.

 {% img /images/custom/rfduino/ardProp.png 550 450 Enable Executable to Run %}

-The arduino software does not natively recognize the RFduino so there are some steps to download the RFduino code.
+The Arduino software does not natively recognize the RFduino so there are some steps to download the RFduino code.
 The RFduino site documents the <a href="https://github.com/RFduino/RFduino/blob/master/README.md">installation procedure</a> so after you install the Arduino software, go to File/Preferences and add http://rfduino.com/package_rfduino_index.json to Additional Board Manager URLs and save.

 Now open Tools/Board/Board Manager, and select RFduino at the end of the list and click install.
 After that, select the RFduino will will now appear in the Tools/Board menu